pillowlab/LNPfitting/README.md

 # MIDestimator
-"Maximally-Informative-Dimensions" estimator for the Linear-Nonlinear-Poisson (LNP) model
+"Maximally-Informative-Dimensions" (MID) estimator for the Linear-Nonlinear-Poisson (LNP) model

 **Description:** Estimates the parameters of an LNP model (a set of linear filters and a nonlinear function) from a stimulus and spike train using the *maximally informative dimension* (MID) estimator (introduced in Sharpee *et al* 2004).
-This is a nonparametric maximum-likelihood estimator for the parameters of a linear-nonlinear-Poisson (LNP) neural response model.
+MID is a nonparametric maximum-likelihood estimator for the parameters of a linear-nonlinear-Poisson (LNP) neural response model.

 **Relevant publications:**

 * Sharpee, Rust, & Bialek, *Neural Comp* 2004.
 [Original publication].
 * Williamson, Sahani, & Pillow, *PLoS Comp Bio* 2015. [[abs](http://pillowlab.princeton.edu/pubs/abs_Williamson15_PLoSCB.html),
       [pdf](http://pillowlab.princeton.edu/pubs/Williamson_etal_plosCB2015.pdf)]
-      [Showing equivalence of MID to maximum-likelihood estimation of LNP]
+      [Showing equivalence of MID to maximum-likelihood estimator for LNP]

 Download
 ==========